-- Our audit focused on where the Registered Scheme made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - Our audit approach reflects the nature of the investments held by the Registered Scheme and the consideration of the work undertaken by third party service providers.
-The key service providers manage the Registered Scheme's investments, maintain the accounting records and provide custodian services.
+- Our audit focused on where the Registered Scheme made subjective judgements or significant accounting estimates involving assumptions and inherently uncertain future events. - Our audit approach reflects the nature of the investments held by the Registered Scheme and the consideration of the work undertaken by the third party service provider.
+The Registered Scheme outsources certain functions including custody and unit registry. - The Registered Scheme's third party service provider engaged an external auditor to provide assurance reports over the design and operating effectiveness of the third party service provider's key internal controls.